imp8468/shufflefy/README.md

 + iteration - the times you would want the input array to be shuffled

-+ starting_seed - to generate psudo random number, same starting_seed and iteration combination always generates same result
++ starting_seed - to generate pseudorandom number, same starting_seed and iteration combination always generates same result

-+ randomnizer - customize your randomizer, should be function that returns number in range [0,1]
++ randomnizer - customized randomizer - function that returns number in range [0,1]

 And check out example.js